What is Universal Credit?

 Can I Receive Universal Credit if I Don’t Have a Bank Account?

 Yes, you can have Universal Credit paid onto a prepaid debit card and set up regular payments from this card.
 A prepaid debit card is available to anyone with an address in the UK and you will not need to go through credit checks in order to set one up.
 If you have a poor credit rating but want to set up a bank account, you should enquire about a basic bank account from a bank or building society.
 A basic bank account will not offer an overdraft or credit card, so there is no element of borrowing involved.
 This is ideal for some with a poor or limited credit history.

 Visit Citizens Advice to read more about Universal Credit and to check if you are eligible.

 Are you due to be receiving Universal Credit but don’t have a bank account?
 Maybe you’re struggling to get a bank account with a traditional high street bank.

 Not to worry, you can open a Suits Me® current account online within minutes using our quick and easy online application form.
 With no need for credit checks or national insurance number checks, 99.8% of all applications are accepted.

 Once your account is open, you’ll gain instant access to your account number, sort code, online banking and mobile banking to be able to start managing your finances with access to full banking features including; direct debits, standing orders, UK bank transfers (international transfers are also available via a partner in our app) and more.
-You’ll then receive you Suits Me debit card in the post within 3-5 working days.
+You’ll then receive your Suits Me® debit card in the post within 3-5 working days.

 Open a Suits Me® account today and give your account number and sort code straight to the relevant person for you to receive your Universal Credit.